 It is expected that all participants will travel to Greece as a group.
-The flight is included in the final price, and will depart from Boston Logan, on the afternoon of January 7.
+The flight is included in the final price, and will depart from Boston Logan.

 The course fee will be announced with each session and will include airfare from Boston to Greece, all accommodations, travel, fees, and two meals per day.

 This reduced price is made possible by support from the Provost’s Office and the Department of Classical Studies.
 Additional financial aid is available to eligible students.

 Click here for more information on Wellesley College International Studies programs.

 For further information, please contact Bryan Burns.

 Photos from the 2014 Wintersession course in Greece are available here: